bootdotdev/blog/content/open-source/automatic-cross-platform-deployments-with-electron-on-a-ci-server-travis.md

 ![travis ci](/img/800/TravisCI-Full-Color.png)

-Navigate to [https://travis-ci.org/](https://travis-ci.org/) and sign up using your Github account.
+Navigate to [https://travis-ci.org/](https://travis-ci.org/) and sign up using your GitHub account.
 Once signed in you should be able to select which repository you want to connect to Travis.

 Copy this code into _.travis.yml_ at the root of your repository: